xingyazhou/streaming-data-processing-with-pubsub-dataflow-bigquery/README.md

 ## Introduction

 [Google Cloud Platform Data Engineering training project: Streaming Data Processing](https://github.com/GoogleCloudPlatform/training-data-analyst/tree/master/courses/streaming) <br>
-At the time Google designed this project, streaming pipelines are not available in the DataFlow **python** SDK.
+At the time Google designed the above training project, streaming pipelines are not available in the DataFlow **python** SDK.
 So the streaming labs are written in Java.

 This project is to rewrite the above streaming pipelines in Python (Apache Beam Python):
 1. Use Dataflow to collect traffic events from simulated traffic sensor data through Google PubSub